 Exerpeutic 500XLS Foldable Magnetic Upright Bike Price

-You can check current availability and pricing here:
+You can check current availability and pricing at Amazon here:

 This well made folding exercise bike is a good choice for beginners and those wanting to get in shape and stay in shape.
 It can help in weight loss by helping you burning calories and can be used by people weighing up to 400 lbs.